 You got all three meals included in the price.
 Some cruises also offer fruit snacks.

 All drinks (besides tea and coffee) need to be bought on board for quite inflated prices.
 Make sure you have a bottle (or two) of water with you for the overnight stay.

 Halong bay multiple night Cruise

 The 2 and 3 night stays include everything the overnight stay has with some extra activities like a pearl farm and floating village visits, cycling around the Cat Ba island and even small onboard parties.

 Bai Tu Long Bay

 Bai Tu Long Bay is situated behind Halong Bay and offers similar types of limestone island views.
 It’s not as famous as Halong thus having way fewer boats and much clearer waters.
 It’s located quite a far though so cruises to it would generally be more expensive.
 If budget is not your concern, the Bai Tu Long Bay is definitely worth a visit, maybe even more beautiful than Halong Bay!

 My Halong Bay cruise experience

-My boat requirements were simple – I wanted a junk boat(to have more authentic experience) with clean cabins.
+My boat requirements were simple – a junk boat(to have more authentic experience) and clean cabins.

 As for the crew, I had no expectations whatsoever, but I hoped to find a non-pushy staff that won’t ask for tips every 15 mins.